nickmonad/blog/content/2025/static-allocation-with-zig-kv.md

 which simply resets an index back to `0`.
 (Just about as cheap as an operation can get!)

 Since our server is single-threaded[^2] and processes one request at a time, we can re-use this `FixedBufferAllocator` across every request.
-The parsing and additional allocation that happens during command execution uses this allocator.
 After the request is processed, the response is copied to a `Writer` object backed by the connection's `send` buffer and the `FixedBufferAllocator` is reset for the next request.

 ![A diagram showing how parsing state works in kv.](../images/kv-parsing-state.png)

 Knowing how much space to give the `FixedBufferAllocator` depends again on our system configuration.
 We need space for the `ArrayList` of parsed command items, and space for any copied list items that are written back as a response during command execution.
-Parsing must be able to support the largest possible command (a push with maximum list items) and copying has to support the largest possible response (again, a list of maximum size).
+Parsing must be able to support the largest possible command (a list `PUSH` of maximum size/length) and copying has to support the largest possible response (again, a maximally sized list).

 Copying has the extra consideration that we have to actually store the copied list items, which are duplicated when read from the key/value store.
 During parsing, we just need to keep _slices_ into the request buffer.
 For the copied